 -You can buy anything in the store as long as it's researched and you can afford it.

--You don't need to use this screen to buy anything.
-Everything can be done from in the garage.
+-You don't need to use this screen to buy anything but tanks.
+Everything else can be done from in the garage or research screen.

 -If you click on a free garage spot in your garage it will automatically open the store on the Tank tab.